exmprison/chop/README.md

 ### OCR-Powered Screen Reader

 Using OCR, this screen reader can read any program or website, even if they are not accessible to normal screen readers.
-It takes the location of the text from the OCR scan and lets you hover your cursor over the text, and it will read aloud.
+It takes the location of the text from the OCR scan and lets you hover your cursor over the text to read aloud.

 > **Note:** This uses OCR and is not always accurate.
 It is recommended to use when a program is not working with a normal screen reader.

 ### OCR-Powered Image Accessibility

 This feature uses OCR to get the locations of text on an image.
-It will place the readable text over the normal text on an image.
+It will place the readable text over the non-accesible text on an image.
 Therefore, images can be read with a screen reader, and the text can keep its location for images like maps, where you need to know where things are.

 ## Installation